 A student must attain a grade of 'C' or better in ALL courses and a final cumulative GPA of 2.0 or higher to graduate.
 The requirements of this program are subject to change without notice.

-Approved by Minnesota State Board: 12/04/2014 Internally Updated: 06/17/2016
+Effective: Fall Semester 2015 Approved by AASC: 05/12/2010 Approved by Minnesota State Board: 12/04/2014 Internally Updated: 05/17/2016

 Automotive Technology - Associate of Applied Science